-The loss that was recognised by the Company directly in equity was €639k (2017: €290k profit) mainly derived from Mutual Fund Bonds.
+The profit recognised by the Company directly in equity was €835k (2018: €639k loss) mainly derived from Mutual Fund Bonds.

 The Company follows its approved by the Board of Directors Tactical Asset Allocation (TAA) determining the optimum asset allocation.
 The Company's aim is Solvency II optimisation and reduction of concentration risk; while at the same time maintaining the required liquidity in order to fulfil its operational requirements.

 The Company's Investment policies include prohibitions for assets to minimise its market risk as well as policies for the credit standing of financial institutions in order to minimise the counterparty default risk.